Word Alignment with Linguistic Annotation

 As with statistical machine translation models, most word alignment methods view sentences simply as strings of unique tokens, but linguistic annotation may be exploited to improve word alignment quality.

-Word Alignment With Linguistic Annotation is the main subject of 25 publications.
+Word Alignment With Linguistic Annotation is the main subject of 24 publications.
+13 are discussed here.

 Word alignment methods have been extended to exploit part-of-speech information (Chang and Chen, 1994

 , compositionality constraints (Simard and Langlais, 2003)